basim-ahmad/Corporate-Communication-Systems-Management-CISM-Cisco-Packet-Tracer/README.md

 ## How to Use
 1. Clone the repository.
 2. Open the `network_design.pkt` file using Cisco Packet Tracer.
-3. Refer to the `README.md` file & document file for detailed information on the assignment and tasks.
+3. Refer to the `README.md` file & `Document` file for detailed information on the assignment and tasks.

 ## Key Components